 "Sacred to his memory.
 In this urn is enclosed the heart, while below rests the body, of the most illustrious Duke, Esme Stuart.
 Let him who seeks his parentage know that he inherited from his father James, first Duke of Lennox and then of Richmond and Lennox, the same title and rank, while from his mother Mary, only daughter of George, Duke of Buckingham, he derived his life and spirit, which afterwards he breathed out at Paris in the 11th year of his age on 14 day of the month of August, year of man's salvation 166."

 Esme Stuart, brother of Ludovic, second son of Esme and Catherine, succeeded him as Duke but died six months later of the spotted fever and was buried on 6 August 1624.
 His daughter Margaret was buried in 1618 in St Edmund's chapel in the Abbey.
-His daughter Frances was born in 1617 and married Jerome Weston, later 2nd Earl of Portland and was buried on 17 March 1694.
+His daughter Frances was born in 1617 and married Jerome Weston, later 2nd Earl of Portland and was buried, as the Countess Dowager of Portland, in the vault on 17 March 1694.

 James Stuart, Duke of Richmond and Lennox, son of Esme by his wife Catherine (Clifton), was born 6 April 1612 and died 30 March 1655.
 The King was his guardian and later on he fought at Naseby.
 He married in 1637 Mary, daughter of George Villiers and widow of Charles Herbert.
 After James' death she married Colonel Thomas Howard and was buried on 28 November 1685.

 Charles, Lord Darnley, son of James was buried 13 October 1640.